meadsteve/phlocal-dynamo/README.md

 Run ```composer require mead-steve/phlocal-dynamo```

-The DynamoDb.jar isn't included in this nuget to avoid licensing issues.
+The DynamoDb.jar isn't included in this package to avoid licensing issues.
 Add the contents of the zip/tar file from amazon in to ```vendor\MeadSteve\PhlocalDynamo\src\dynamo```

 Then in any test classes simply do the following